The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 The WHD’s interpretation included the following: “Since 2002, courts have aptly noted the vastly divergent definitions of ‘clothes’ that appear in a single dictionary, in different editions of a dictionary, and in different publishers’ dictionaries.”5 The WHD Administrator concluded that “clothes changing covered by § 203(o) may be a principal activity” for which compensation is owed as “work.”6 Thus, compliance with the FLSA is a very fact-specific process that involves applying words in ways that are not apparent from reading whatever dictionary is on the shelf, but requires an understanding of legislative history and judicial precedent in the particular jurisdiction.

 Definitions of work become even more complex under California law, where the definition is dependent in part on California’s many fact-specific wage orders.
-In 1994 the California Division of Labor Standards Enforcement (DLSE) issued an opinion letter (PDF) addressing two narrow questions of what constitutes work under California wage-and-hour law.
+In 1994 the DLSE issued an opinion letter addressing two narrow questions of what constitutes work under California wage-and-hour law.
 The opinion letter compared and contrasted the definition of hours worked between the FLSA and California.
 (Keep in mind that “hours worked” is just one of many operative terms in the federal and California wage-and-hour laws.)
-The letter pointed out that the FLSA contains no definition of hours worked and that the Department of Labor relies on definitions first set out in a Supreme Court opinion of 1944 that was expanded in a 1946 Supreme Court opinion.
-Later the U.S. Department of Labor attempted to clarify the FLSA definition by saying in 29 C.F.R. §778.223 that “[a]s a general rule the term ‘hours worked’ will include: (a) All time during which an employee is required to be on duty or to be on the employer’s premises or at a prescribed workplace and (b) all time during which an employee is suffered or permitted to work whether or not he is required to do so.”7
+The letter pointed out that the FLSA contains no definition of hours worked and that the U.S. DOL relies on definitions first set out in a Supreme Court opinion of 1944 that was expanded in a 1946 Supreme Court opinion.
+Later the DOL attempted to clarify the FLSA definition by saying in 29 C.F.R. §778.223 that “[a]s a general rule the term ‘hours worked’ will include: (a) All time during which an employee is required to be on duty or to be on the employer’s premises or at a prescribed workplace and (b) all time during which an employee is suffered or permitted to work whether or not he is required to do so.”7

 The DLSE opinion stated the definition used by the California Industrial Welfare Commission: “‘Hours worked’ means the time during which an employee is subject to the control of an employer, and includes all the time the employee is suffered or permitted to work, whether or not required to do so.”8 The DLSE then concluded, “There is a substantial difference between the definition of hours worked adopted by the IWC and that used by the Department of Labor for enforcement of the FLSA.
 Under California law it is only necessary that the worker be subject to the ‘control of the employer’ in order to be entitled to compensation.”9